hpca-uji/PyDTNN/README.md

     The `0` value synchronizes gradients every batch.
 Positive values synchronizes gradients and weights every N batches.
 Negative values disables synchronization.
 Default: `0`.
-  - `--model-sync-alg`: Aggregation method used to synchronize models:
+  - `--model-sync-algo`: Aggregation method used to synchronize models:
     `avg`, `wavg` or `invwavg`.
 Default: `avg`.
   - `--model-sync-participation`: Rank participation to synchronize
     models: `all` or `avail2all`.
 Default: `all`.